Colorless

 Modern square profile with strong sparkle.

-Memorial diamonds are authentic diamonds and can be verified through independent gemological institutes.
-Depending on your selection, grading may be available via institutes such as IGI or GIA.
+Memorial diamonds are authentic diamonds and may be verified through independent gemological institutes such as IGI or GIA.

 Independent Grading